-When revisiting Tammy Wynette's career, her singing talents and abilities as a song interpreter establish why she's still a household name and really was one of a kind.
+When revisiting Tammy Wynette's career, her singing talents and abilities as a songwriter establish why she's still a household name and really was one of a kind.
 Few in country music history better captured the pains and triumphs of the common people celebrated in her songs.
-This empathy came from a real place, as Wynette's ascent from a little girl in Mississippi to part of Nashville's jet set included five marriages and the real-life twists and turns that make her life story seem too dramatic to be true.
+This empathy came from a real place, as Wynette's ascent from a little girl in Mississippi to part of Nashville's jet-set included five marriages and the real-life twists and turns that make her life story seem too dramatic to be true.

 Decades of hit records and legendary performances established Wynette as one of the greatest female voices in country music history.
 Her range of songs blended the defiance of Kitty Wells' "Honky Tonk Angels" or Loretta Lynn's "Don't Come Home a Drinkin" with the class of Patsy Cline and the showmanship of Dolly Parton.
 Her talents, and willingness to tell it like it is, elevated her various duet partners over the years, including famous husband, George Jones, a marriage which dubbed her the "First Lady of Country Music."

-From her debut single, a 1966 version of "Apartment No. 9," to an unlikely 1991 crossover hit with British electronic rock group The KLF, Wynette dotted a Hall of Fame career with memorable songs.
+From her debut country song, a 1966 version of "Apartment No. 9," to an unlikely 1991 crossover hit with British electronic rock group The KLF, Wynette dotted a Hall of Fame career with memorable songs.
 She even had a Grammy-winning song with "I Don't Wanna Play House."
-Regardless of song topic, decade or duet partner, Wynette brought a sense of wisdom and jadedness to lonely songs about heartbreak.
+Regardless of song topic, decade, or duet partner, Wynette brought a sense of wisdom and jadedness to lonely songs about heartbreak.
 As the unfiltered voice of married women everywhere, she didn't sugarcoat things, pretending like life is just about owning a two-story house in the nice part of town.
 Instead, Wynette told the truth without overshadowing the pluses of loving relationships, as evidenced by her number one hit, "Til I Can Make It On My Own."

-With that view of Wynette's public persona in mind, consider these songs the ten greatest showcases of her creative brilliance.
+With that view of her public persona in mind, consider these Tammy Wynette songs the ten greatest showcases of her creative brilliance.

 10. "My Elusive Dreams" (With David Houston)